All Episodes

 He's like a Hollywood lefty.

-He reads The Guardian and the Independent.
+He reads The Guardian and The Independent.

-Now this guy lives in a town with the Los Angeles Times, which has catered to him and pandered to him and pandered to all his left-wing biases for decade after decade after decade.
+Now, this guy lives in a town with the Los Angeles Times, which has catered to him and pandered to him and pandered to all his left-wing biases for decade after decade after decade.

 And the result is that even this hardcore lefty doesn't want to read the Los Angeles Times because it's unreadable.

-I mean, it's uh it makes total sense.
+I mean, it makes total sense.

-Uh so I uh I am opposed to bailing out state newspapers.
+So I am opposed to bailing out state newspapers.

-Effectively, they've been cheerleaders for you now for these last two or three years, entirely for free.
+Effectively, they've been cheerleaders for you now for these last two or three years entirely for free.

-There was a joke a year ago.
+There was a joke years ago.

-The CIA was convinced that the Canadian Prime Minister, Pierre Trudeau, uh, was in the pay of the KGB.
+The CIA was convinced that the Canadian Prime Minister, Pierre Trudeau, was in the pay of the KGB.

 You know, that no sane man, no sane man would talk this way for free, unless he was on the payroll of the KGB.